How to create and use functions in Kotlin

 println(NULL.toString())

-And this returns the text nothing.
+And this returns the text nada.

 I agree to receive announcements of interest about this Blog.